ahmet-ustun/pokehub-softuni-react/README.md

 ### `Home`

-In the Home page, a very brief explanation about the project is given.\
+In the Home page, a very brief explanation about the project is given.

-Logged-in users will be automatically forwarded to their dashboards. \
+Logged-in users will be automatically forwarded to their dashboards.

-In the dashboard, they will be able to see all their collected Pokémon.\
+In the dashboard, they will be able to see all their collected Pokémon.

 Clicking on each Pokémon will redirect to the respective Pokédex page.

 ### `Login`

-Launches the test runner in the interactive watch mode.\
+User will be able to log in with their accounts.

 ### `Signup`

-Builds the app for production to the `build` folder.\
+User will be able to sign up their new accounts.

 ### `Pokédex`

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+All users can check information about their favourite Pokémon.

+Pokédex is showing all the first 151 Pokémon divided per letter.

+For each letter-specific page:
+- Choosing 'Retro' will show the PNG picture of each Pokémon
+- Choosing 'Modern' will show the GIF picture of each Pokémon

 ## Logged-in Users